fteng1/locshare/README.md

 ## Overview
 ### Description
-I'm Here! is a location based social media app that allows users to share the places they have been to with friends.
+Geotag is a location based social media app that allows users to share the places they have been to with friends.
 Posts made by users are tied to specific locations and can contain pictures as well as text descriptions.
 Each user has a map "feed" where they can view the posts made by themselves and their friends.
 In this way, users can find new places of interest recommended by friends, connect with friends close by, and share where they have been, whether it be to recommend a restaurant or reminisce on past travels.

 ### App Evaluation
 - **Category:** Social